Remote Learning Resources

 Teaching CELR in online environments

 While there are many examples of CELR in online courses, those were often constructed over a longer period of time and could still have students active face to face in their community.
-With this important caveat, here are some resources:
+With this important component, here are some resources:

 Additional articles: